 If your partner is not open to attending sessions individually or as a couple, there are still ways they can benefit from your sessions.
 The therapist can share a variety of different ways to help engage the partner who may be reluctant.
 They can also clarify how one partner can learn the helpful tools and skills to model to the other partner.
 This allows you and your partner to eventually work together to improve your relationship and make it more satisfying.

 Finding the right therapist/counsellor is important to be effective in your couple therapy experience and also to feel like you are in a safe environment.
 The ideal therapist/counsellor is one that has had training in individual, couple, and family therapy, has a master’s degree in Social Work, or is a Psychologist with this type of therapy training.
 If possible, it is also advantageous to have a therapist who has worked as a Life Coach.
-If you want a therapist who meets these recommendations, learn more about my couples counselling services or go straight to booking your consultation below.
+If you want a therapist who meets these recommendations, learn more about my couples counselling services.
 Overall, a therapist with these recommendations will be able to create a realistic and effective map for your relationships success through their vast knowledge and experience.